AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/certificate-credentials.md

 Verifying - Enter Encryption Password:
 ```

-Then use the `createPrivateKey()` API to parse and export your key:
+Then use the `createPrivateKey()` method to parse and export your key:

 ```javascript
 const fs = require('fs');